howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 1. You're adding a new integer variable that simply serves as a way to generate unique IDs for newly created `Link` elements.
 1. The implementation of the `post` resolver first creates a new `link` object, then adds it to the existing `links` list and finally returns the new `link`.

-Now it's a good time to discuss the second argument that's passed into all resolver functions: `args`.
+Now is a good time to discuss the second argument that's passed into all resolver functions: `args`.
 Any guesses what it's used for?

 Correct!
 It carries the _arguments_ for the operation - in this case the `url` and `description` of the `Link` to be created.
 We didn't need it for the `feed` and `info` resolvers before, because the corresponding root fields don't specify any arguments in the schema definition.